ltdrdata/ComfyUI-Inspire-Pack/README.md

 # ComfyUI-Inspire-Pack
 This repository offers various extension nodes for ComfyUI.
 Nodes here have different characteristics compared to those in the ComfyUI Impact Pack.
 The Impact Pack has become too large now...

+## Notice:
+* WARN: If you use version **0.12 to 0.12.2** without a GlobalSeed node, your workflow's seed may have been erased.
+Please update immediately.

 ## Nodes
 * Lora Block Weight - This is a node that provides functionality related to Lora block weight.
     * This provides similar functionality to [sd-webui-lora-block-weight](https://github.com/hako-mikan/sd-webui-lora-block-weight)